 - You’ve identified when you can work your side hustle (and are completing your assignments in those times)

-- You've setup your social media accounts and started interacting with others in your niche
+- You’ve set up your social media accounts and started interacting with others in your niche

 Got all of that?
 Great, we’re ready to find your first gig!

 Remember back on Day 2 when you were verifying your side hustle?
-You used Craigslist and Upwork to do this?
+You used TaskRabbit and Upwork to do this?
 Well, these are the two places we are going to start with in landing your first gig.

 Depending on your side hustle, choose the site that you know has the most demand for your skills.

-Identify three gig's you'd like to apply for.
+Identify three gigs you’d like to apply for.
 If possible, find out as much as you can about the potential client and what they are looking for.
 Do they list their website?
-What can you learn from the information they've provided?
+What can you learn from the information they’ve provided?

-At the same time, you'll want to be connecting and interacting on your social media accounts.
 Developing a profitable side hustle and freelance career is all about relationships and networking.
 The sooner you can develop these, the better.
 Make sure you set aside 10-20 minutes each day to develop these relationships.

-Got your three gig's?
-Awesome, you're ready for Day 7!
+Got your three gigs?
+Awesome, you’re ready for Day 7!

 D-Day has arrived.
 It’s time to apply for your first side hustle gig.

-Depending on your niche, this may require writing and submitting some samples of your work, a portfolio or fulfilling some other request.
-Do what you need to do.
+Depending on your niche, this may require writing and submitting some samples of your work, a portfolio, or fulfilling some other request.

-If you are submitting a pitch on a site like Upwork, check out this blog post on how to write one, with template included!
+If you are submitting a pitch on a site like Upwork, check out this blog post on how to write one, with a template included!

-If you're applying for gigs on Craigslist, keep it brief and to the point and highlight why the person should hire you.
-If you're confident in your abilities, let your personality shine through too.
-People hire people based more on a ‘feeling' than your skill set, so be friendly and open to communication.
+If you’re applying for gigs on TaskRabbit, keep it brief and to the point and highlight why the person should hire you.
+If you’re confident in your abilities, let your personality shine through, too.

 Now, hit send or apply!
-You did it, you've applied for your first gig.
-Now rinse and repeat on the other two 🙂
+You did it, you’ve applied for your first gig.
+Now rinse and repeat on the other two π

-Now, take a bit of time off, you're likely feeling pretty overwhelmed right now.
 So skip a day of doing anything in your side hustle and then come back to it.
-You'll likely be in discussions with those three gigs you applied for!
+You’ll likely be in discussions with those three gigs you applied for!

 2 replies to "Your 7-Day Plan for Starting Your Side Hustle"